-Assets that the Council intends to hold in perpetuity, that have no determinable useful life, and that may have restrictions on their disposal.
+This is a category of Property, Plant and Equipment that the Council intends to hold in perpetuity, that have no determinable useful life, and that may have restrictions on their disposal.
 Examples of community assets are parks and historic buildings.